astropy/astropy/docs/getting_started.rst

 Plotting images as bitmaps or contours should be done via the usual matplotlib methods such as :meth:`~matplotlib.axes.Axes.imshow` or :meth:`~matplotlib.axes.Axes.contour`.
-For example, to plot the data from the file read in `Initialization`_, you can do:
+For example, continuing from the example in `Initialization`_, you can do:

 .. plot::
    :context: